Popmotion/popmotion/docs/learn/basics/get-started.md

 `}</Example>
 ```

-All examples in the green-bordered boxes are editable; you can edit the above example by writing
+**All examples in the green-bordered boxes are editable**.
+Try editing the above example by writing

 ```javascript
 { to: 300, duration: 500 }
 ```

-in the `tween` function.
+as the argument to the `tween` function.
 The counter will now count up to `300` over the course of half a second.

 ## Animate!